MoshenhavIsrael/exseq_kit/README.md

 ## License

 This project is for internal research use.
-License to be determined.